 The Homelessness Reduction Act isn't working

-The Homelessness Reduction Act puts a legal duty on local councils to prevent people from becoming homeless.
+The government's Homelessness Reduction Act, which was launched a year ago, puts a legal duty on local councils to prevent people from becoming homeless.
 It also requires councils to offer help to all homeless applicants, regardless of priority need.

 But cash-strapped councils are struggling to meet the costs of these extra measures, according to a report by the Local Government Association.
 It says that: